Unique solutions for every client

 Since returning to private practice in 2013, Mr. Nagy has handled a wide array of cases for his clients with his primary focus being on criminal law and procedure.
 Mr. Nagy has defended clients against a variety of criminal charges including: driving under the influence, underage possession of alcohol, possession of marijuana, narcotics distribution, burglary, rape and even first degree murder.
 Mr. Nagy has also repeatedly represented clients in federal court, having defended clients in a number of cases involving fraud, and narcotics distribution.

-Finally, since 2008, Mr. Nagy has been an Adjunct Professor of Business and Hospitality Law at James Madison University.
-Mr. Nagy currently teaches Hospitality Law in the School of Hospitality, Sport and Recreation Management.
+Finally, from 2008 to 2020, Mr. Nagy was the Adjunct Professor of Business and Hospitality Law at James Madison University.
+Mr. Nagy taught Hospitality Law in the School of Hospitality, Sport and Recreation Management.

 - Dickinson School of Law of the Pennsylvania State University, Carlisle, Pennsylvania